intel/scikit-learn-intelex/doc/index.rst

 Fast, Scalable and Easy Machine Learning With DAAL4PY
 #####################################################

-Daal4py makes your Python Machine Learning algorithms lightning fast and easy to use.
+Daal4py makes your Machine Learning algorithms in Python lightning fast and easy to use.
 It provides highly configurable Machine Learning kernels, some of which can be easily and efficiently scaled out to clusters of workstations.
 Internally it uses Intel(R) DAAL (Intel(R) Data Analytics Acceleration